 The Wallblake Airport (airport code AXA) is located in The Valley, which is Anguilla’s capital.
 The runway is 3600′ long, more than enough to handle the commuter planes that bustle in and out of the airport.
 Most flights are to and from Puerto Rico.
 In addition to San Juan (Puerto Rico), flights are also available to St. Marteen, St. Thomas (USVI), Antigua, St. Kitts and Nevis, plus charters to St. Barts, and more.
 The best way for you to obtain an appreciation for this beautiful country and its corporate program is, of course, for you to visit.
 If that is temporarily impractical, please allow Companies Incorporated the chance to demonstrate to you its commitment to prompt and outstanding service to the international business community.
 Companies Incorporated is the one of the sole Western US management consulting firms offering Anguilla corporation formation.

-An important note from the President of Offshorecorporation.com (a division of Companies Incorporated - since 1977) about the search for Anguilla
+An important note from the President of Offshorecorporation.com (Managed by General Corporate Services, Inc. – established in 1906) about the search for Anguilla

 We spent much time and travel looking for an offshore domicile that we could honestly recommend to our clients seeking the asset protection and privacy offered by a business base outside of the United States.
 There are literally hundreds of places promoting their spot as the best.

 The one thing I insisted on was absolute propriety, where there would be a meticulous regard for international law and the laws of the United States.
 No phony banks, no money laundering, no tax evasion.
 There have been episodes of that around the world, and I wanted no part of it.